1slander/E-Commerce_TS/README.md

 - DONE:Add favorite btn functionality
 - DONE:Add Navbar
-- Add Cart + functionality
+- DONE:Add Cart + functionality
 - DONE: Add Search bar + functionality

 # Homework

-- DOING: Change color of fav btn when click and show the message.
+- DONE: Change color of fav btn when click and show the message.
-- Same thing with the cart.
+- TODO:Same thing with the cart.
-- Every time a product is added to fav or the cart.
-- When using the cart re-use the ProductOrder Type.
+- DONE:When using the cart re-use the ProductOrder Type.

 https://mui.com/material-ui/react-snackbar/